openstack/kolla/doc/quickstart.rst

 values are overridden, in ``/etc/kolla/globals.yml``.
 The value of ``<kibana_password>`` can be found in ``/etc/kolla/passwords.yml``.

-Note: When you log in to Kibana web interface for the first time, you are prompted to create an index.
+.. note:: When you log in to Kibana web interface for the first time, you are
+          prompted to create an index.
 Please create an index using the name ``log-*``.
           This step is necessary until the default Kibana dashboard is implemented in Kolla.

 .. _Docker Hub Image Registry: https://hub.docker.com/u/kolla/
 .. _launchpad bug: https://bugs.launchpad.net/kolla/+filebug